 While we were at the farm, I of course grabbed a gallon of their delicious fresh pressed cider.
 Made from their apples and with no other junk added, it is so delicious.
 I love apple cider just on it’s own, but I also really love it hot and spiced (and sometimes spiked), it is great in baked goods and now, smoothies!
 This smoothie is so simple to throw together and it is like fall in liquid form.
 The comforting apple pie aromas from the spices and the crisp apple cider, plus a little bit of creaminess from the almond milk, it was perfect!

-1 frozen banana Add all of the ingredients to the blender and blend until smooth and creamy, add as much ice as you would like.
+Add all of the ingredients to the blender and blend until smooth and creamy, add as much ice as you would like.
 Top with a light sprinkle of ground cinnamon and serve.
+NOTE: If you don’t have apple cider, a high quality apple juice will also work

 makes 2 small servings or 1 large serving